lpsandaruwan/lpsandaruwan.github.io/source/_posts/2017-03-17-SaviorShip.markdown

 ---

-Savior Ship is a simple 2D shooter game implemented using C++ and simple direct media layer version 2(SDL2), I implemented the game to refresh my skills on C++.
-It is released under GPL license in GitHub for the purpose of helping out the people who seek SDL2 beginner level applications to learn.
+Savior Ship is a simple 2D shooter game implemented using C++ and simple direct media layer version 2(SDL2), This is the way I attempted to refresh my skills on C++.
+Savior ship has been released under GPL license in GitHub for the purpose of helping out the people who seek SDL2 beginner level applications to learn.

 ![savior-ship](/images/portfolio/savior_ship.png)